Alajuela, Costa Rica

 Which Car to Rent

 For downtown Alajuela area, all cars will be fine.
 If you plan on visiting the hills above Alajuela, most roads are paved but they can be steep.
-A 4×4 is most likely not neccessary, but an SUV is always a good idea.
+A 4×4 is most likely not necessary, but an SUV is always a good idea.

-Hotel Shuttle
+Hotel Shuttle to Alajuela

 If you are staying at a hotel near the airport you may be able to get a shuttle provided by your hotel.
 Some hotels offer this service free of charge while others might charge a small fee.